puppetlabs/cisco_ios/README.md

 The Cisco IOS module allows for the configuration of Cisco Catalyst devices running IOS and IOS-XE.

 Any changes made by this module affect the current `running-config`.
 These changes will lost on device reboot unless they are backed up to `startup-config`.
 This module provides a Puppet task to save `running-config` to `startup-config`.

+## Support

+This module is not supported or maintained by Puppet and does not qualify for Puppet Support plans.
+It's provided without guarantee or warranty and you can use it at your own risk.
+All bugfixes, updates, and new feature development will come from community contributions.
+[tier:community]

 ## Setup